ANIRBAN-MITRA-95/Anirban.Mitra.Game-Theory/index.md

 ## About Me
 I am Anirban Mitra, a Ph.D scholar advised by Dr. Manu K. Gupta at Department of Management Studies, IIT Roorkee.
+My research interests are broadly related to Game Theory and their applications in various field of Management sciences, specially in Operations Management.

 ### Markdown